Staffordshire Smallbore Rifle Association Badge.

 Targets

-6. Any targets manufactured from paper or similar material (Shooters are responsible for providing their own targets.
-Used targets may be found in the Club Room).
+6. Any targets manufactured from paper or similar material.
+(Shooters are responsible for supplying their own targets.
+Some used targets may be found in the clubhouse).

-7. Targets constructed from metal materials or similar are strictly prohibited.
-(Shooting at metal cans or similar is strictly prohibited).
+7. Targets of metal materials or similar are strictly prohibited.
+(Shooting at metal cans etc is strictly prohibited).

 Frames are designed to accept the following targets (Three Card System)